integrativesoft/lara/README.md

 ## Feedback

 We'd love to hear your feedback!
-Our Gitter channel is [here](https://gitter.im/laraui) and we also have a general feedback form  [here](https://integrative.b-cdn.net/feedback_lara_briskforms.html).
+We have a general feedback form [here](https://integrative.b-cdn.net/feedback_lara_briskforms.html).

 ## Credits